Lorenz-127/Breakout-Game/docs/README.md

 # Brick Breaker: Neon Blast

 ## Project Overview
-Brick Breaker: Neon Blast is a modern reimagining of the classic Brick Breaker game, developed by Laurel Games. \
-This project aims to deliver a visually stunning and engaging gaming experience with neon-themed graphics, dynamic gameplay mechanics, and a robust progression system.
+Brick Breaker: Neon Blast is a modern take on the classic Brick Breaker game, featuring neon-themed graphics, dynamic gameplay mechanics, and a progression system.
+Built with Godot 4.3.

-## Key Features
+## Features
-- Vibrant neon-themed graphics with dynamic lighting effects
+- Neon-themed graphics with dynamic lighting effects
-- Progressive difficulty across multiple levels
-- Diverse brick types with unique properties
+- Multiple levels with increasing difficulty
-- Power-up system enhancing gameplay dynamics
+- Power-up system for enhanced gameplay
+- Procedurally generated levels for endless replayability
+- Local high score system

+## How to Play
-- Precise paddle control and realistic ball physics
+- Move the paddle left and right to bounce the ball
-- Comprehensive scoring system with local high scores
-- Immersive sound design with electronic/synthwave background music
+- Break all the bricks to complete a level
+- Collect power-ups to gain advantages
+- Don't let the ball fall below the paddle!

 ## Technical Specifications
 - Game Engine: Godot 4.3